 You’re moving and you’re in a long-term contract with your electricity provider.
 Fortunately, you are protected.

-If you are moving, you will not have to pay an early termination fee for your electricity contract.
+If you are moving, you will not have to pay an early termination fee for your electricity contract in Texas.

 Your provider may require proof of your change of address in order to waive the cancellation fee.
 Usually, just providing a forwarding address for your final bill may be enough.